Emblem Island #1 By: Alex Aster

 All in all I enjoyed the lore and myths and the overall uniqueness of this island and look forward to the next in the series.

-Thank you to Netgalley and TaleBlade for ARC and opportunity to provide an honest opinion.
+Thanks to Netgalley and SOURCEBOOKS Jabberwocky for the advanced reader copy and opportunity to provide an honest review.

 On Emblem Island all are born knowing their fate.
 Their lifelines show the course of their life and an emblem dictates how they will spend it.

 Twelve-year-old Tor Luna was born with a leadership emblem, just like his mother.
 But he hates his mark and is determined to choose a different path for himself.
 So, on the annual New Year’s Eve celebration, where Emblemites throw their wishes into a bonfire in the hopes of having them granted, Tor wishes for a different power.

 The next morning Tor wakes up to discover a new marking on his skin…the symbol of a curse that has shortened his lifeline, giving him only a week before an untimely death.
 There is only one way to break the curse, and it requires a trip to the notorious Night Witch.

 With only his village’s terrifying, ancient stories as a guide, and his two friends Engle and Melda by his side, Tor must travel across unpredictable Emblem Island, filled with wicked creatures he only k